scuhci/SAR-backend/README.md

 1. Clone down the `sar-frontend` and `SAR-backend` repositories to your local machine.

-2. To use our stable, deployed branch: `git checkout production` in both the frontend and backend repositories.
+2. To use our stable, deployed branch: `git checkout production` in the frontend repository.
+You will need to open 2 backend terminals, 1 with `git checkout gplay-backend` and 1 with `git checkout ios-backend`.
+By default, the production frontend connects directly to the live SMAR backend.
+If you would like to run the backends locally, you will need to modify backend calls to go to your local machine rather than the live backend.
+A guide for this will be provided soon!

-3. To start `sar-backend` : Run `node index.js`
+4. To start `sar-backend` : Run `node index.js`

+5. To start `sar-ios-backend`: Run `node index.js`

-4. To start `sar-frontend` : Run `npm-start`
+6. To start `sar-frontend` : Run `npm-start`